-The Company has a history of net losses and negative cash flows from operating activities since inception, and as of September 30, 2019, had an accumulated deficit of \$125.4 million.
+The Company has a history of net losses and negative cash flows from operating activities since inception, and as of March 31, 2020, had an accumulated deficit of \$(151.0) million.
 The Company expects to continue to incur net losses and use cash in its operations for the foreseeable future.
-To date, the Company has not generated revenue from the sale of any product or service and does not expect to generate significant revenue unless and until it obtains marketing approval for and commercializes its product candidates currently in development.
+To date, the Company has not generated revenue from the sale of any product or service and does not expect to generate significant revenue unless and until it obtains marketing approval for and commercializes one or more of its product candidates currently in development.
 Successful transition to profitable operations is dependent upon achieving a level of revenue adequate to support the Company's cost structure.

 The Company has financed its operations primarily from the sale of equity securities and to a lesser extent, loans and grants.
 The Company may never achieve profitability, and unless and until it does, the Company will continue to need to raise additional capital to fund its operations.
-The Company believes that its cash, cash equivalents and marketable securities of \$64.9 million at September 30, 2019 will enable it to meet anticipated cash needs required to reach top line Phase 2 data in cystic fibrosis and in cystinosis and maintain the Company's current and planned operations into the first quarter of 2021.

-Management intends to fund future operations through private and public debt or equity financing transactions and may seek additional capital through arrangements with strategic partners or from other sources.
+As discussed in Note 14, on February 24, 2020, the Company's Board of Directors approved a leadership and organizational realignment, aimed at supporting the Company's efforts to improve operating performance, and concentrate development efforts on the Company's core programs.
+The Company believes that its cash, cash equivalents and marketable securities of \$44.0 million at March 31, 2020 will enable it to meet anticipated cash needs required to maintain the Company's current and planned operations through at least the next 12 months from the issuance of the financial statements for the quarter ended March 31, 2020.
+Management intends to fund future operations through private or public debt or equity financing transactions and may seek additional capital through arrangements with strategic partners or from other sources.
 If the Company is unable to obtain financing, it will evaluate options which may include reducing or deferring operating expenses, which may have a material adverse effect on the Company's operations and future prospects.